How to book Greek ferry tickets – Travel tips & info

 Several ferry companies offer cabins for a more relaxed journey.
 Not every ferry comes with cabins, of course, and in my opinion, it makes sense to book one only if your trip is relatively long or if you have to travel through the night.

-If you can afford the cost, the cabin is an excellent way of traveling.
-You will have a bed and an ensuite bathroom -and for an extra surcharge, a window.
+If you can afford it, the cabin is an excellent way to travel.
+You will have a bed and an en-suite bathroom – and for an extra surcharge, a window.
 For the example given earlier (the Piraeus-Rodos itinerary), you should calculate double the price for a cabin without a window (~160 euros) and slightly more for a cabin with a window (~180 euros).

-Booking a cabin in the Greek ferries might sound like a luxury; however, sleeping on a proper bed at night and arriving fresh at your destination, for some people, is priceless.
+Booking a cabin on the Greek ferries might sound like a luxury; however, sleeping on a proper bed at night and arriving fresh at your destination, for some people, is priceless.

 I suggest considering a cabin if your journey is longer than 6 hours.